 - lambda-cyhalothrin (Warrior II) at 0.02 to 0.03 lb ai/a.
 PHI 21 days.
 REI 24 hr.
 Do not graze or feed to livestock.
 Do not exceed 0.12 lb ai/a per year.
-Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.
-Toxic to fish.
+Do not apply within 25 ft of an aquatic habitat by ground application, or 150 ft if applied by air.

 - malathion (numerous products) at 1 lb ai/a.
 PHI 1 day.
 REI 12 hr.
 Do not graze or feed foliage to livestock.
 Washington and Oregon only.
 Grasshoppers are not specifically cited on the label.

 - Nosema locustae (Nolo Bait)-Use as manufacturer directs.
 OMRI-listed for organic use.